Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Results at Low Temperature

 \section{Results at Low Temperature}

-In order to show applicability of our MOKE technique in more extreme conditions, we performed measurements at 77~K on the (001) surface of a magnetite (Fe\sub{3}O\sub{4}) single crystal (MTI Corporation).
-Here, the pulse-field coil is immersed in liquid nitrogen so that we can apply higher current due to lower lead resistance and higher cooling capacity.
-Notice that the sample is also put directly in liquid nitrogen, whereas the reflection is not largely affected even in liquid nitrogen owing to the high stability and short focal length of our ferrule-based fixture.
-Voltage from the current sensor coil obtained with a 6-mm bore magnet and 1700~V charging is plotted in Figs.~\ref{fig: pulse-40T}(a).
-For the data in Fig.~\ref{fig: pulse-40T}, the field value is evaluated from current, where the calibration factor between current and field was obtained by preceding calibration.
+In order to demonstrate the applicability of our MOKE technique under more extreme conditions, we performed measurements at 77~K on the (001) surface of a magnetite (Fe\sub{3}O\sub{4}) single crystal (MTI Corporation).
+Here, the pulse-field coil was immersed in liquid nitrogen so that we could apply higher current due to lower lead resistance and higher cooling capacity.
+Note that the sample is also placed directly in liquid nitrogen, whereas the reflection is not significantly affected even in liquid nitrogen owing to the high stability and short focal length of our ferrule-based fixture.
+The voltage obtained from the current sensor coil for a 6-mm bore magnet under 1700~V charging is plotted in Figs.~\ref{fig: pulse-40T}(a).
+For the data in Fig.~\ref{fig: pulse-40T}, the field value is calculated from current, using a calibration factor between current and field obtained in a prior calibration.
+As shown in (b), the field reached 43~T, which is very close to the maximum DC field achieved \rev{at} high-field facilities in the world~\cite{Hahn2019.Nature.570.496}.
+The time dependence of $\thetaT$ plotted in Fig.~\ref{fig: pulse-40T}(c) exhibits features similar to the data shown in Fig.~\ref{fig: pulse}(c): the steep changes at the beginning and at the end of the pulse correspond to the domain-alignment signal, whereas the gradual changes in the middle of the pulse arise from the background contribution.